Griddles are everywhere! We all keep hearing about the Blackstone Griddle craze and all the praise from users that comes with it.

 It’s safe to say, I found more reasons to love my Blackstone Grill than I have found to hate it.

-From the versatility of food options to the size and cooking area to cooking multiple things at once, I just became a Blackstone Griddle fan pretty quickly.
+From the versatility of food options to the size and cooking area to cooking multiple things at once, I just became a Blackstone Griddle fan pretty quickly with a smash burger in hand.

 BUT, there were some issues that I just didn’t like then, and I still don’t like now about my Blackstone Griddle.

-So, enough with the love affair, and on to the bad stuff and let’s finally see if Blackstone Griddles are worth it and talk about the pros and cons of Blackstone Griddle.
+So, enough with the love affair, and on to the bad stuff and let’s finally see if the Blackstone Griddle is worth it, and talk about those flat top griddle pros and cons of the wildly popular, Blackstone Griddle when outdoor cooking.

 The Griddle Learning Curve Is Real